 OpManager helps in the graphical representation of your company's network architecture for easy visibility.
 You can represent your network in a variety of ways using OpManager's automated network mapping software, such as:

-If a device in a dependant view is in critical status, it is immediately propagated to the parent view's shortcut icon, similar to device status.
+If a device in a dependent view is in critical status, it is immediately propagated to the parent view's shortcut icon, similar to device status.
 The network maps in OpManager give a hierarchical view of device groups by department, depending on the service they deliver.